-And when it comes actually to reading time-hallowed books, howsoever rarely such hard necessity arises in America, there is no doubting that most of us prefer the grotesqueries of Micawber and Swiveller and Winkle to a nodding intimacy with Hamlet, or to an out-and-out nap over Robinson Crusoe, or to a vain dream of having moistened the arid stretches of Clarissa Harlowe's correspondence with the tear of sensibility: and this does not prove that Dickens is superior in any way to Shakespeare or Defoe, or even Richardson, but simply that the majority of us find in Dickens less that is uncongenial.
-Mr. Bumble is not, upon the whole, a more masterfully portrayed character than Sir John Falstaff: but Mr. Bumble is more generally familiar, and, quite naturally, finds a far larger circle of sympathizers in his last stage, - which, as you may remember, was not to babble of green fields, but to be bullied by his wife.
+And when it comes actually to reading timehallowed books, however rarely such hard necessity arises in America, there is no doubting that most of us prefer the grotesqueries of Micawber and Swiveller and Winkle to a nodding intimacy with Hamlet, or to an out-and-out nap over Robinson Crusoe, or to a vain dream of having moistened the arid stretches of Clarissa Harlowe's correspondence with the tear of sensibility: and this does not prove that Dickens is superior in any way to Shakespeare or Defoe, or even Richardson, but simply that the majority of us find in Dickens less that is uncongenial.
+Mr. Bumble is not, upon the whole, a more masterfully portrayed character than Sir John Falstaff: but Mr. Bumble is more generally familiar, and, quite naturally, finds a far larger circle of sympathizers in his last stage,-which, as you may remember, was not to babble of green fields, but to be bullied by his wife.

-\ &quot;Frankly we have little use for 'dunghill' literature, in which branch of expression Dreiser is a past master.
+"Frankly we have little use for 'dunghill' literature, in which branch of expression Dreiser is a past master.
 The flavor throughout is hectic and unwholesome.
-It is not nice reading for pure girls and high-minded women, nor yet for clean young men." - Evening Journal, Richmond, Va.
-It was with such encomia that Mr. Dreiser was rewarded, in 1918, for his long pursuit of literary ideals with un-American tenacity.
+It is not nice reading for pure girls and high-minded women, nor yet for clean young men."-Evening Journal, Richmond, Va.

 And quaintly obsolete as it sounds, I am afraid there are still surviving a few of us old fogies who read Dickens with positive delight.
-We even hunt up an excuse or two in palliation. . . .
+We even hunt up an excuse or two in palliation.

+. .
 For although the humor of Dickens may, as we are credibly informed, degenerate into buffoonery, it has a provoking habit of making people laugh.
 His pathos may, even to the extent of a stylistic scandal, be palpably forced, but from uncritical eyes it has drawn at least a Mediterranean of salt water.
 So we old fogies let detractors bay their uttermost: the moon has spots on it, but it remains a creditable luminary; and it is a pitiable form of myopia, say we, that detects in a Belisarius only the holes in his toga.
 Dickens very certainly has not depicted the real world in his writings, but therein has made us free of an infinitely more pleasant planet.
 He has endowed virtuous folk with a preternatural power of coming out of trouble with flying colors and congenial spouses, but the most rigid moralist cannot well quarrel with this equipoise to delinquent actuality.
 Dickens may have made all good women short and plump and fair, and all misguided females haughty and tall and dark: yet every artist has his mannerisms, and if Dickens chooses to make the possession of desirable traits a question of height and complexion, there too he improves upon unscrupulous life, which in these matters seems to have no principle whatever.
-Besides, in Dickens-Land the residents are entitled to their local customs and racial idiosyncrasies and patois and peculiar social standards, just as much as are the inhabitants of Austria and Abyssinia and Arden. . . .
-Somewhat in this fashion run the excuses of us frivolous old fogies, who are a little too old to regard men and men's doings, even upon platforms, very seriously; and who have lived through so many trials and responsibilities that those which remain to be encountered appear comparatively negligible, and much grave talk about them seems silly.
+Besides. in Dickens-Land the residents are entitled to their local customs and racial idiosyncrasies and patois and peculiar social standards, just as much as are the inhabitants of Austria and Abyssinia and Arden. . . .
+Somewhat in this fashion run the excuses of us frivolous old fogies, who are a little too old to regard men and men's doings, even upon platforms, very seriously; and have lived through so many trials and responsibilities that those which remain to be encountered appear comparatively negligible, and much grave talk about them seems silly.